DavidVorick/CodeCommit/README.md

 getting a working codebase.

-This allowed codebases to start to get more ambitious, and instead of one-off projects to use for tirival matters, code-commit projects became products that could evolve over time.
+This allowed codebases to start to get more ambitious, and instead of one-off projects to use for trivial matters, code-commit projects became products that could evolve over time.
 At least... up until a point.
 Unless the user was hyper diligent about updating the specification and implementation in tandem, some drift would start to occur over time, which put a ceiling on how much a